 In the 1960s, scientists showed that the agents causing transmissible spongiform encelopathy in sheep, also called scrapie, was highly resistant to ionizing radiation and UV rays.
 It was noted that these two therapies are the ones usually employed to destroy pathogens containing nucleic acids.
 Because of these, several suggestions were made as to what type of particle is causing the disease.
 What the scientists are certain about is that these disease-causing particles are not dependent on nucleic acids.

-In 1982, Stanley Prusiner of University of California described the disease-causing particle as a protein.
-This property of the agent discovered distinguishes it from the other infectious agents like viruses, bacteria and fungi.
-Because of it being small, proteinaceous, and infectious, a term was developed and the agent was eventually called Prion.
+In 1982, Stanley Prusiner of the University of California described the disease-causing particle as a protein.
+This property of the agent discovered, distinguishes it from the other infectious agents like viruses, bacteria and fungi.
+Because of it being small, proteinaceous, and infectious, a term was developed and the agent was eventually called a prion.

 Transmissible Spongiform Encephalopathies (TSEs)